 The Airspeed Indicator is displayed on the left side of the PFD and incorporates an airspeed tape with a digital readout, true airspeed (TAS), airspeed trend indicator, and airspeed bug.
-Figure 31 is an example Airspeed Indicator.
+Figure 33 is an example Airspeed Indicator.

 Units can be set to miles per hour, nautical miles per hour (knots), or kilometers per hour.
-Reference the SkyView Classic / SE / HDX System Installation Guide for instructions on how to change the displayed units.
+See the SkyView System Installation Guide or the SkyView HDX System Installation Manual (Certified) for instructions on how to change the displayed units.

 The airspeed tape displays indicated airspeed including gray, white, green, yellow, and red ranges to provide a graphical representation of aircraft speed in relation to the aircraft's limits.
 These ranges are controlled by setting the airspeed limitations for the aircraft.
-Performance speeds (Vx, Vy and Va) are displayed as a letter on the right side of the airspeed tape.
-Reference the SkyView Classic / SE / HDX System Installation

-Figure 31 - Example Airspeed Indicator
+Figure 33: Airspeed Indicator example